Creative Ways to Promote Any Event

 Now that you have determined that you need to hold a meeting, make sure to invite the correct people.
 You don’t want unnecessary individuals to put the time and effort into coming to something they either don’t belong at, or don’t need to be at.

-In some corporate cultures, employees don’t need to participate — they only listen and head back to their workspaces.
+In some corporate cultures, employees do not need to participate — they only listen and head back to their work spaces.
 At other companies, employees participate freely.
 In today’s collaborative workplaces, interacting and sharing ideas is not only welcome, it’s frequently the purpose of the entire meeting.
-When you’re setting out your expectations, it’s also a good time to send out any required reading or material you’ll want those attending to look over.
-That way they’re prepared when they get to the meeting and there are no surprises.
+When you are setting out your expectations, it is also a good time to send out any required reading or material you will want those attending to look over.
+That way they are prepared when they get to the meeting and there are no surprises.

 The Third Rule: Time and Space